0xangelo/moverox/README.md

 ## Inspirations

-This project was mostly inspired by [`tonic-build`] in how it generates Rust code from Protobuf files and the declarative macro [`tonic`]  for including generated files in crates.
+This project was mostly inspired by [`tonic-build`] in how it generates Rust code from Protobuf files and the declarative macro [`tonic`] uses for including generated files in crates.

 It incorporates a lot of lessons learned from my previous work developing [`af-sui-pkg-sdk`], which had similar goals but exported a declarative macro with lots of limitations and required manual work to keep the generated types updated as the Move code evolved.